r001/mullvad-dns/README.md

 4. Install the scripts in your **mullvad-vm**.
 This will start dns auto updates, and make dns changes automatic between restarts.
     `cd mullvad-dns`
     `./mullvad-dns-install.sh`
+# Troubleshoot
+To make sure the newly installed dependencies are actually visible in the **mullvad-vm** you need to:
+1. Shutdown **mullvad-template-vm** after installing dependencies, and
+2. Restart **mullvad-vm** after **mullvad-template-vm** is shutdown.

 # Usage
   Should work automatically when you stop and start the mullvad vpn connection.
 No interaction is needed.
+  If you want to start the dns update manually, you can do it in your **mullvad-vm** by executing:
+  `/home/user/.mullvad-dns/mullvad-dns.sh &`
+  It will display when Mullvad is turned on or off.

+# Notes
+The scripts were tested under Qubes 4.1.

 # Uninstall
 1. In your **mullvad-vm**: